East Maitland

 PROFILE FAQ

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
-Notable ones include East Maitland Catalyst Area, Stony Pinch Urban Development, Wallis Meadows Estate, and Bloomfield Colliery Continuation Project.
+AreaSearch has identified 16 projects that could impact this area.
+Notable projects include the Maitland Mental Health Rehabilitation Project, East Maitland Catalyst Area Structure Plan, Stony Pinch Urban Development, and Wallis Meadows Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.